In Kentucky, applicants looking to earn their GED diploma have the option to do so online or at an official GED testing center.

 Kentucky is using the computer-based GED exam for the state’s high school equivalency testing program.
 The GED test gives persons who couldn’t complete high school the chance to obtain an equivalent credential.

-All across Kentucky, you can find numerous locations where GED® preparation is offered to become totally ready to successfully take the Kentucky high school equivalency exam.
+You can find numerous locations across Kentucky where GED preparation is offered to become ready to take the Kentucky high school equivalency exam successfully, and our free GED practice tests allow you to assess your knowledge level.

 Throughout North America, the GED credential is accepted just like a common high school diploma by practically all employers and schools.